unbit/uwsgi-docs/CustomOptions.rst

 More fun: a bunch of shortcuts
 ------------------------------

-Let's define some new options for frequently-used apps.
+Now we will define new options for frequently-used apps.

 Shortcuts.ini: